The Ultimate Guide to Men’s Skincare

 Pre-Shave:

-Use good-quality shaving gel or cream.
+Soak hair in hot towel or hot water.
+Use a good-quality shaving gel or cream.

 During the Shave: